MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-modernization-model9-content.md

 - The security options in Azure database services are:

-    * Data encryption at rest.
+    * Data encryption at rest
-    * Dynamic data masking.
+    * Dynamic data masking
-    * Always-encrypted database.
+    * Always-encrypted database

 - For general guidance on designing secure solutions, see [Azure security documentation](/azure/security).